Kamil Majchrzak: 2024: Comeback, first Challenger titles since 2022, top 125

 The following week, he played his first tournament in Poland since 2022 at the Poznan Open.
 During this tournament, he defeated former top 10 player Pablo Carreño Busta en route to the semifinals where he lost to compatriot Maks Kaśnikowski after suffering from a mid-match wrist injury.
 Despite the loss, he returned to the top 200 in the ATP rankings and guaranteed his place at US Open qualifying.

-In July, he reached another Challenger-level semifinal at the 2024 Sauerland Open.
+In July, he reached another Challenger-level semifinal at the 2024 Platzmann Open.

 He competed in qualifying at the 2024 US Open, marking his first appearance at a grand slam tournament since 2022.
 He defeated American wildcard Michael Zheng and Daniel Elahi Galán to reach the final round of qualifying where he ultimately then lost to the in-form Mattia Belucci.
-His win over world No. 127 Galán marked his best win by ranking since his comeback.
+His win over world No. 129 Galán marked his best win by ranking since his comeback.

-In September, he was a member of the Polish Davis Cup Team that lost to South Korea in the 2024 Davis Cup World Group I. At the 2024 Saint-Tropez Open he defeated former top 100 player Borna Gojo, Harold Mayot, and Matteo Martineau to reach the semifinals.
-In the semifinals he lost to former 10 player Lucas Pouille in straight sets.
+In September, Majchrzak was a member of the Polish Davis Cup Team that lost to South Korea in the 2024 Davis Cup World Group I. At the 2024 Saint-Tropez Open he defeated former top 100 player Borna Gojo, Harold Mayot, and Matteo Martineau to reach the semifinals.
+In the semifinals he lost to former 10 player Lucas Pouille, who went on to win the title.

 In October, Majchrzak won his third title of the year at the 2024 JC Ferrero Challenger Open in Villena, Alicante Province, Spain.
 He defeated Nicolas Moreno de Alboran in straight sets in the final.
 He then competed at his second ATP Tour-level tournament at the 2024 Stockholm Open where he defeated Swedish wildcard Rafael Ymer in the first round of qualifying.
+As a result, he returned to the top 115 in the ATP singles rankings on 21 October 2024.